yao-dev/js-starter/README.md

 npm test
 ```

-or with coverage and go to (path/of/your/system/new-project/coverage/lcov-report/index.html)
+Or with coverage and go to (path/of/your/system/new-project/coverage/lcov-report/index.html)
 ```
 npm run test:coverage
 ```